Technion236272/2022a-BalanceMe/docs/models.md

 > A user can be the leader of a workspace (by creating it) or a member of an existing workspace.
 > The belongs-workspace model has the following properties:
 * [ ] Belongs- A sorted list of strings, which represents the workspaces the user is in.
-* [ ] JoiningRequests -A sorted list of strings, which represents requests to join other workspaces by their names.
+* [ ] JoiningRequests - A sorted list of strings, which represents requests to join other workspaces by their names.
-* [ ] Invitations-A sorted list of strings, which represents the workspaces which a user has been invited into.
+* [ ] Invitations- A sorted list of strings, which represents the workspaces which a user has been invited into.